AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

   -MappedQualifiers         Qualifier mapping in sourceValue:mappedValue syntax.
 Can be set multiple times.
   -ManualNotes              Set a time-series note, in StartTime/EndTime/NoteText format.
 Can be set multiple times.
   -CsvNotesFile             Load time-series notes from a file with StartTime, EndTime, and NoteText columns.
-  -NoteStartField           CSV column index or name for note start times [default: StartTime] -NoteEndField             CSV column index or name for note end times [default: EndTime] -NoteTextField            CSV column index or name for note text [default: NoteText]
+  -NoteStartField           CSV column index or name for note start times [default: NoteStartField:'StartTime'] -NoteEndField             CSV column index or name for note end times [default: NoteEndField:'EndTime'] -NoteTextField            CSV column index or name for note text [default: NoteTextField:'NoteText']

   ========================= Time-series creation options:
   -CreateMode               Mode for creating missing time-series.
 One of Never, Basic, Reflected. [default: Never]